View of the Lyngen Alps from Lyngen North

 The Glass Igloo Experience at Lyngen North

-A year back, when I was planning my bucket-list trip to see the Northern Lights, I decided to go via Tromsø (for reasons I explain here).
+A year back, when I was planning my bucket-list trip to see the Northern Lights, I decided to go via Tromsรธ (for reasons I explain here).
+While researching other interesting places to visit in Norway, I spotted Lyngen North and its glass igloos.

 Lyngen North has two glass igloos